U.S. companies so far are surviving China’s factory shutdown. But the next few weeks are crucial.

 The variables go beyond the number of employees allowed to return to work after weeks of quarantine.
 Factories will need enough raw materials to restore production, and enough protective masks to keep workers safely in place for the foreseeable future.
 They’ll also need Chinese truckers and functioning ports to ensure that goods can make it to market.

-Unease over the timeline caused stocks to plunge Monday, with major U.S. indexes falling by more than 3 percent.
+Unease over the timeline caused stocks to plunge Monday, with major U.S. indexes falling more than 3%.
 The virus’s continued spread outside China, to countries including Italy and South Korea, has compounded fears over the impact on the global economy.

 For many U.S. companies, the coronavirus has exacerbated troubles they were already having manufacturing in China, after the Trump administration last year levied large import tariffs on Chinese-made goods.

 The virus is also hitting multinational companies that sell their goods inside China, where mass quarantines have stalled one of the world’s biggest markets.
-Deere last week said its sales of road-building equipment have softened over the past month as construction has halted in China, which usually makes up 10 to 15 percent of sales.
+Deere last week said its sales of road-building equipment have softened over the past month as construction has halted in China, which usually makes up 10 to 15% of sales.

 Fast-food chains and other retailers, including Starbucks, Domino’s Pizza and Lululemon, have closed stores in China or postponed new-store openings.
-American Axle & Manufacturing, an auto parts maker based in Detroit, said it expects about $25 million in lost sales during February and early March as car manufacturing slumps in China.
+American Axle & Manufacturing, an auto-parts maker based in Detroit, said it expects about $25 million in lost sales during February and early March as car manufacturing slumps in China.
 Tesla, which recently opened a Shanghai factory to build its Model 3 for Chinese customers, said in January that it expected the virus to “slightly impact” profitability.

 Even businesses operating far from China expect some distress, though the magnitude is still unclear.
 “You can’t shut the factories that produce the goods that go on the ships that come to the trains that feed North American appetite for goods down and not have some kind of impact,” Keith Creel, chief executive of Canadian Pacific Railway, told a gathering of investors last week, according to a transcript.

 Some nimble U.S. companies have shifted manufacturing out of China to escape the coronavirus shutdown.
-Azazie, an online bridal retailer headquartered in San Jose normally makes its dresses at 50 factories across China but has moved some of its production to Cambodia and Vietnam in recent weeks.
+Azazie, an online bridal retailer headquartered in San Jose, California, normally makes its dresses at 50 factories across China but has moved some of its production to Cambodia and Vietnam in recent weeks.

 “I’m going to be honest: It is impacting us,” said Ranu Coleman, Azazie’s head of marketing.
 “So much of the wedding market requires skillful handwork, and it’s really hard to find that outside of China.”
 Some Chinese workers have continued to pitch in despite factory closures by doing handwork and beading from home, she said.